nephio-project/porch/docs/content/en/docs/4_tutorials_and_how-tos/working_with_porch_repositories/_index.md

 ## Understanding Repositories

 Before Porch can manage packages, you must register repositories where those packages are stored.
-Repositories tell Porch:

-- Where to find package blueprints
-- Where to store deployment packages
-- How to authenticate with the repository
+Repositories tell Porch where to find package blueprints, where to store deployment packages and how to authenticade with the repository.

 Porch primarily supports **Git repositories** from providers like GitHub, GitLab, Gitea, Bitbucket, and other Git-compatible services.